programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 |Context | Explanation |
 | - | - |
 | Search | Multilingual text is divided into tokens and searched left-aligned.
-According to[Language Settings](../../ userprefs / language /) one or more languages ​​are searched
+According to [Language Settings](../../userprefs/language/) one or more languages ​​are searched
-| Detail | Text is displayed in the currently set[data languages](../../ userprefs / language /).
+| Detail | Text is displayed in the currently set [data languages](../../userprefs/language/).
 Non-filled languages ​​are not displayed.
 Each language in the corresponding field is marked with the country code
-| Editor | Text can be entered in the currently set[Data languages](../../ userprefs / language /)
+| Editor | Text can be entered in the currently set [Data languages](../../userprefs/language/)

 ## Multiline text